micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-2-rashi_en.md

 <b>Attacked them.</b> In order to rout them quickly within forty years time so as not to cause their children <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to be further delayed in the wilderness.

 ### passuk 16
 <b>When they had finished.
-Hachem addressed me.</b> However, from the time the spies were sent until now, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the word וַיְדַבֵּר was not mentioned, only וַיֹּאמֶר, this was to teach that during the entire thirty-eight years that the Israelites were condemned, the דִּבּוּר [Divine] word was not uniquely with him as an expression of affection — face to face and with philosophic composure.
+Adonoy addressed me.</b> However, from the time the spies were sent until now, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the word וַיְדַבֵּר was not mentioned, only וַיֹּאמֶר, this was to teach that during the entire thirty-eight years that the Israelites were condemned, the דִּבּוּר [Divine] word was not uniquely with him as an expression of affection — face to face and with philosophic composure.
 This teaches that the <i>Shechinah,</i> the Divine Presence, rests on the prophets only for the sake of Yisroel.
 <b>The men of war.</b> Those over twenty years old who were eligible to go to the Army.

 ### passuk 17